ibm-cloud-docs/secrets-manager/rotate-secret.md

 {: #auto-rotate-secret-api}
 {: api}

+You can set rotation policies by calling the [{{site.data.keyword.secrets-manager_short}} API](/apidocs/secrets-manager#put-policy){: external}.

 The following example request sets a monthly rotation policy for a `username_password` secret type.
+When you call the API, replace the ID variables and IAM token with the values that are specific to your {{site.data.keyword.secrets-manager_short}} instance.
+{: curl}

+If you're using the [{{site.data.keyword.secrets-manager_short}} Node.js SDK](https://github.com/IBM/secrets-manager-nodejs-sdk){: external}, you can call the `putPolicy(params)` method to set a rotation policy for a secret.
+The following code shows an example call.
+{: javascript}

+If you're using the [{{site.data.keyword.secrets-manager_short}} Python SDK](https://github.com/IBM/secrets-manager-python-sdk){: external}, you can call the `put_policy(params)` method to set a rotation policy for a secret.
+The following code shows an example call.
+{: python}

+If you're using the [{{site.data.keyword.secrets-manager_short}} Go SDK](https://github.com/IBM/secrets-manager-go-sdk){: external}, you can call the `PutPolicy` method to set a rotation policy for a secret.
+The following code shows an example call.
+{: go}

 ```bash
 curl -X POST "https://{instance_id}.{region}.secrets-manager.appdomain.cloud/api/v1/secrets/username_password/{id}/policies?policy=rotation" \